PythonDataScience24/Python_Project/README.md

 ## Usage

+Make sure (1) virtualenv is installed and (2) activate the virtual environment before beginning:
+1. `pip show virtualenv`/`which virtualenv`, and `pip install virtualenv` if required
+2. `source venv/bin/activate`
+Then, install the necessary dependencies from within the environment:
-Make sure to check dependencies before beginning: `pip install -r requirements.txt`
+3. `pip install -r requirements.txt`

 This project functions as a Dash app.
 To get started, simply run `python3 app.py` and visit `127.0.0.1:8050` or `localhost:8050` in a web browser.